NEW FOCUS MICROPLASTICS

 Everybody has to do his part so that the problem of plastic waste in waters does not increase any further and above all does not get lost in discussions.
 The share of urban water management is considerable.
 Where rakes are used today, the macroplastic can already be absorbed.
 A contribution against microplastics and other suspended and fines is so far only the HSR rake with IntelliScreen.
 The ecological Effizeinz is significantly increased by the use of an Intelli-led channel management and finds its current maximum efficiency through the inclusion of the precipitation portal Nira.web.
 This system technology by HST means that only a fraction of the microplastic, which is normally chipped off through thresholds, first reaches inland waters and then into oceans.

 News on the topic

-Luxembourg relies on innovative HST computer systems with IntelliScreen The Grand Duchy of Luxembourg is considered exemplary in many respects in Europe.
-And this also…
+Luxembourg relies on HST’s innovative computer systems with IntelliScreen The Grand Duchy of Luxembourg is considered as exemplary in many respects in Europe.
+And this…

-In September 2018, we delivered and installed the first HST-Rechenanlage for fabric restraint for the city Nanterre in district 92, Paris.
-It consists of two…
+In September 2018, we delivered and installed the first HST-Screening system for floating material restraint for the city Nanterre in district 92, Paris.
+It consists…

 Definitions Plastic types and fractions